Akash1211222/Alliance_JavaScript_basic/Sec_A/01_basic/README.txt

 Q. print all even Number from 1 to 100

 Q.  Create a game where you Start with random Number.
 Ask the user to keep Guessing the game number until the user enter Correct Value?

+STRINGS IS A SEQUENCE OF CARACTER

+let str = "Hello";
+let str2 = 'Hello';

+Temlpate litrels
+let str4 = `Hello`

+1. toUpperCase()
+2. toLowerCase()
+length()
+3. trim()
+3. slice()
+4. concate()
+5 replace()

+Prompt the user to enter there full name.
+Generate a username for them based on the input.
+Start username with @, followed by ther fullname and end with the fullname length.
+Note: Ther should be no whiteSpace in between your full name

+ex: AkashPaul
+=: @AkashPaul9;